awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_9_Optimization_Checklist/common_pitfalls.md

 ---
 # Common Pitfalls

+We often get asked what are common pitfalls we see customers fall into.
+This is a list of areas we wanted to highlight to stop others making the same mistakes.

 ### Costs:
 * Using Old instance types - in most cases newer types are cheaper than previous generations.
 You can prevent this using [Service Control Policies](https://wellarchitectedlabs.com/cost/200_labs/200_2_cost_and_usage_governance/3_ec2_restrict_family/)
 * Not having a data lifecycle management(DLM) policy for snapshots - The DLM automates snapshot and AMI management this reduces storage costs by deleting outdated backups